ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 Bitcoin address : 16mCfoqBuvymgVVktCAPp1W6HNL3zoMiFq

+# Errors

+if the bot is not doing anything try:

+* Making sure reshade or any other color changers is turned off

+* Making sure your screen and game resolution matches the resolution you selected

+* Making sure you are running the game in fullscreen windowed

+* if its crashing, make sure to close the game before starting the bot, the bot will open the game for you!

+* TURN OFF WALLPAPER ENGINE:
+it conflicts with this bot and will cause it to not work correctly

+if you need more assistance ping me in the discord [Discord Link](https://discord.gg/5CEJVJk)

 # Directions for GUI Bot

 * Just click the exe and wait a few seconds for it to load